Settings Update

 • Created clear design options (A–D) to explore layout, translation, and accessibility trade-offs

-• Proposed a mobile-first version that improves scanability and reduces friction, especially for Spanish speakers using regional variants
+• Proposed a mobile-first version that improved scanability and reduced friction, especially for Spanish speakers using regional variants

 • Encouraged aligning UX with real-world user expectations seen in other major apps

-It became neutral, inclusive, easy to scan, and correctly translated.
+The final design became neutral, inclusive, easy to scan, and correctly translated.
+All languages now fit on the screen without scrolling.

 Previous